 ZINE — BODY.TXT vol001

-A 200-page field manual for the soul — built for clarity in a world of static.
+A 200-page field manual for the soul.
+Built for clarity in a world of noise.

-A synthesis of philosophy, diagram, and meditation, it distills ideas on self-regulation, identity, and spiritual architecture.
+A synthesis of philosophy, diagram, and meditation.
+Ideas on self-regulation, identity, and spiritual architecture distilled into something you can hold.
 Made for those who value depth over distraction.

 Not a magazine.
 Not a book.

 Each page is a reminder, a meditation, a lens.
-Open at random, morning or night, and let a single page guide you back to presence.
-Return daily as compass, as ritual, as grounding in the noise of modern life.
+Open at random, morning or night, and let a single page bring you back to presence.
+Return daily as ritual, as calibration, as grounding in the noise of modern life.

 For the seeker.
 The skeptic.
 The quiet builder of inner worlds.